vanister/duck-generator/README.md

 Export an object with the following options:

 ```
+// sample `ducks.config.js` file with default values.
 module.exports = {
-  ...options
+  ext: '.js',
+  root: 'src/state/ducks',
+  createRoot: true,
+  files: [
+    'operators',
+    'selectors',
+    'actions',
+    'reducers',
+    'types',
+    'test',
+    'index'
+  ],
+  additionFiles: []
 };
 ```

 ### Options

-- `ext`: the extension to use.
+- `ext`: The extension to use.
   - Default: `'.js'`
-- `root`: the root directory of the ducks.
+- `root`: The root directory of the ducks.
   - Default: `'src/state/ducks/'`
+- `createRoot`: True, to create the `root` ducks folder, false otherwise.
+  - Defaults: `true`
-- `files`: an array of files to generate.
+- `files`: An array of files to generate.
   - Default: `['operators', 'selectors', 'actions', 'reducers', 'types', 'test', 'index']`
-- `additionalFiles`: an array of additional files to generate on top of the duck files.
+- `additionalFiles`: An array of additional files to generate on top of the duck files.
   - Default: `[]`

 ## Known Issues